top of page

 Understand the Market Trends

-Before you start prepping your home, it is vital to grasp the current real estate trends in Elmwood Park.
-For instance, homes in the area currently sell for an average of 95% of their listing price, with many closing within 30 days of being on the market.
+Before you start prepping your home, it’s vital to grasp the current real estate trends.
+Homes in the area currently sell for an average of 95% of their listing price, with many closing within 30 days of being on the market.
 Familiarizing yourself with these statistics will help you create a realistic pricing strategy.

 Check resources like local real estate websites and recent sale listings in your neighborhood to better understand the competition.
 Knowing which features are in demand, such as open floor plans or home offices, can further guide your updates.